Roisin2/pands_weekly_tasks/README.md

     Another reference I would like to add is real python (https://realpython.com/if-name-main-python/#when-should-you-use-the-name-main-idiom-in-python)

     Collatz.py -This was a little tricky, Maths was needed.
+    There are 2 functions defined collatz(number) and Main(). collatz(number) will take a positive integer, start a list called sequence with the initial value of number.
+    It enters a loop that will continue until it reaches 1.
+Inside the loop if the number is even it divides by 2.
+It its odd it will multiply by 3 and add 1.The new           value of the number is appended to the sequence and returns the collatz sequence.
+    Main (): Will prompt the user to enter a positive integer, validate it.
+If not positive it will print error message.
+Otherwise it will call on collatz() function and        print the successive values of the sequence()
-    While the number was not 1, %  was used for checking if a number could be divived by 2. (even number).
-If a number wasnt even, multiplication and addition was required.
-The user is asked to enter a positive number, (printing if positive) If user entered a negitive number they were given a promt to please enter a positive integer.
-If it     was an odd number the program would print eg This is The Collatz Sequence
-                                                Enter a positive integer: 5
+    If it was an odd number the program would print eg This is The Collatz Sequence Enter a positive integer: 5
                                                 sucessive values of sequence: [5, 16]